aezechuk/birthbff-grc-assessment/README.md

 ## Risk Register

 Risks are scored using a 5x5 likelihood and impact matrix.
 6 Critical risks were identified requiring immediate remediation, with the publicly accessible S3 bucket containing PHI-like data ranked highest priority.
+Risk levels may differ from finding severity because risks are scored separately using likelihood × impact based on the threat scenario.

 [View Risk Register](risk-register.md)